Business and Finance

 Best Practices in IT Management

 There is no doubt that technology integration is the modern method of increasing efficiencies and reducing costs in both the private and public sectors.
 Technology integration requires informed decision-making as it may put new management processes for quality and service delivery in place.
-For the public and private sector, technology is an investment; therefore, important information regarding the cost of technology vs the benefit of technology can not be forsaken.
-If investment in technology does not improve the quality of service, reduce cost, and the period of service delivery it means that the technology systems are ill-designed (GAOREPORTS-T-AIMD-97-38.Pdf, n.d.).
+For the public and private sectors, technology is an investment; therefore, important information regarding the cost of technology vs the benefit of technology can not be forsaken.
+If investment in technology does not improve the quality of service, reduce cost, and shorten the period of service delivery, it means that the technology systems are ill-designed (GAOREPORTS-T-AIMD-97-38.Pdf, n.d.).

 For technology integration to be successful, it is utterly important to include the stakeholders or their feedback regarding the company process and interaction with technology.
 Customer feedback can be the quickest method to identify where the problem is, such as delayed cust.
 Any contractors that are employed for the technology infrastructure should be reliable and consistent.
 Stable contractors can make all the difference in case of a service or hardware malfunction (Gao-14-596t.Pdf, n.d.).

 A person in the organization operates in the context of relationships that they have with their customers, co-workers, society, and the employer.
 The processes and relationships within an organization need to follow an ethical and moral code.
 With technology growing as an essential element to organizations, clear communication of practices in terms of their moral and ethical importance should be communicated within the organization.
-Ethics refers to the obligation of behaving in a way justified by the role.
+Ethics refers to the obligation to behave in a way justified by the role.
 Ethics provide the foundation for morals and help in deciding what is right and wrong.
-Actions have consequences and only moral actions can bring positive, happy consequences.
-In the technology-based work environment, the carelessness with its usage can lead to moral or ethical issues, as general rules may not hold.
-Care must be rendered as to how the technological resources and assets are utilized (How Ethical Theories Apply to IT Professionals by Brannon C, n.d.).
+Actions have consequences, and only moral actions can bring positive, happy consequences.
+In the technology-based work environment, carelessness with its usage can lead to moral or ethical issues, as general rules may not hold.
+Care must be rendered as to how technological resources and assets are utilized (How Ethical Theories Apply to IT Professionals by Brannon C, n.d.).

 Operational Improvements